Air NZ Airpoints™ Flexipay Review

 - All Air New Zealand marketed and operated flights

-- Air New Zealand codeshare Virgin Australia operated trans-Tasman and Australian domestic services Air New Zealand codeshare United Airlines operated flights between Auckland and San Francisco (return)
+- Air New Zealand codeshare Qantas operated trans-Tasman and Australian domestic services Air New Zealand, codeshare United Airlines operated flights between Auckland and San Francisco (return)

 - Air New Zealand codeshare flights operated by Cathay Pacific.